duyphamduc/MiniTwitter/README.md

 # MiniTwitter

-ASSIGNMENT 4
+Final Stage:

-Step 0: Design home page layout.
-Progress: DONE
+Step 1: Hashtags.
+Progress: need to be done

-Step 1: Update header.jsp.
-Progress: DONE
+Step 2: Trending Hashtags.
+Progress: need to be done

-Step 2: Update Home.jsp.
-Progress: DONE
+Step 3: Follow.
+Progress: need to be done

-Step 3: Update signup.jsp Progress: DONE
+Step 4: Enhance Security Progress: DONE

-Step 4: Forgot password.
-Progress: DONE
+Step 5: Update homepage:

-Step 5: Posting a Tweet.
-Progress: DONE
+  - Sees twits from those she follows + those she is mentioned in + those posted by her.

-Step 6: Mentioning.
-Progress: DONE
+  - Progress: need to be done

-Step 7: Deleting a Tweet.
-Progress: DONE
+Step 6: Notification.
+Progress: need to be done

-Step 8: [OPTIONAL] Profile picture: DONE
+Step 7: [OPTIONAL] Search bar: need to be done